bstollnitz/rag-promptflow/data/product_info/product_info_17.md

 ## Caution Information

-1. **Do not use fabric softeners**: Fabric softeners can reduce the waterproofing capabilities of the jacket.
+1. Do not use fabric softeners: Fabric softeners can reduce the waterproofing capabilities of the jacket.
 Instead, use a mild detergent specifically designed for outdoor gear.
-2. **Do not use bleach or harsh chemicals**: Bleach and other harsh chemicals can damage the fabric and affect the jacket's performance.
+2. Do not use bleach or harsh chemicals: Bleach and other harsh chemicals can damage the fabric and affect the jacket's performance.
 Stick to gentle cleaning methods.
-3. **Do not dry clean**: Dry cleaning can alter the jacket's properties and compromise its waterproofing.
+3. Do not dry clean: Dry cleaning can alter the jacket's properties and compromise its waterproofing.
 Follow the care instructions provided for proper cleaning.
-4. **Do not expose to open flames or high heat**: The RainGuard Hiking Jacket is not flame-resistant.
+4. Do not expose to open flames or high heat: The RainGuard Hiking Jacket is not flame-resistant.
 Keep it away from open flames, campfires, and other high-heat sources to prevent damage.
-5. **Do not store when wet**: Always ensure the jacket is completely dry before storing it.
+5. Do not store when wet: Always ensure the jacket is completely dry before storing it.
 Storing it while damp or wet can lead to mold, mildew, and unpleasant odors.
-6. **Do not overload pockets**: While the jacket has multiple pockets for storage, avoid overloading them with heavy or bulky items.
+6. Do not overload pockets: While the jacket has multiple pockets for storage, avoid overloading them with heavy or bulky items.
 Excessive weight in the pockets may strain the fabric or affect the jacket's fit.
-7. **Do not iron**: Ironing the RainGuard Hiking Jacket can damage the fabric and its waterproof coating.
+7. Do not iron: Ironing the RainGuard Hiking Jacket can damage the fabric and its waterproof coating.
 If necessary, use a gentle heat setting or follow the manufacturer's instructions.
-8. **Do not make alterations**: Avoid making any alterations or modifications to the jacket, such as cutting or sewing, as it may compromise its integrity and performance.
+8. Do not make alterations: Avoid making any alterations or modifications to the jacket, such as cutting or sewing, as it may compromise its integrity and performance.
-9. **Do not expose to sharp objects**: Take care to avoid contact with sharp objects or rough surfaces that can puncture or tear the jacket.
+9. Do not expose to sharp objects: Take care to avoid contact with sharp objects or rough surfaces that can puncture or tear the jacket.
 Handle it with care during outdoor activities.
-10. **Do not disregard manufacturer guidelines**: Always follow the care and usage instructions provided by the manufacturer.
+10. Do not disregard manufacturer guidelines: Always follow the care and usage instructions provided by the manufacturer.
 Ignoring these guidelines may void the warranty and impact the jacket's performance.

 ## Warranty Information
 Certainly!
 Here's the Warranty Information for the RainGuard Hiking Jacket:

 ## Warranty Information

-**Duration**: The RainGuard Hiking Jacket is covered by a warranty period of 1 year from the date of purchase.
+Duration: The RainGuard Hiking Jacket is covered by a warranty period of 1 year from the date of purchase.

-**Coverage**: The warranty covers any defects in materials or workmanship under normal use during the warranty period.
+Coverage: The warranty covers any defects in materials or workmanship under normal use during the warranty period.
 This includes issues such as faulty zippers, seam failures, or manufacturing defects.

-**Exclusions**: The warranty does not cover damages resulting from improper use, normal wear and tear, accidents, unauthorized repairs or modifications, or damage caused by non-compliance with care instructions.
+Exclusions: The warranty does not cover damages resulting from improper use, normal wear and tear, accidents, unauthorized repairs or modifications, or damage caused by non-compliance with care instructions.

-**Claim Process**: In the event that you experience any issues covered by the warranty, please follow these steps:
+Claim Process: In the event that you experience any issues covered by the warranty, please follow these steps:

 1. Contact our Customer Care within the warranty period with your proof of purchase and a detailed description of the issue.
 2. Our Customer Care team will provide you with further instructions and may require additional information or documentation.
 3. If the issue is determined to be covered by the warranty, we will either repair or replace the RainGuard Hiking Jacket, at our discretion.
 4. Please note that shipping costs associated with the warranty claim may be the responsibility of the customer.

-**Contact Details**:
+Contact Details:

 Customer Care Hotline: 1-800-123-4567
 Email: support@rainguard.com